CSS-Electronics/api-examples/examples/data-processing/README.md

 #### UDS example
-For UDS basics see the [Wikipedia article](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services).
-The UDS example for device `17BD1DB7` shows UDS response data from a Hyunda Kona EV.
+For UDS basics see our [UDS tutorial](https://www.csselectronics.com/pages/uds-protocol-tutorial-unified-diagnostic-services).
+The UDS example for device `17BD1DB7` shows UDS response data from a Hyundai Kona EV.

 Below is a snippet of raw CAN data output before TP processing: